tektutor/devops-may-2021/Day2/README.md

 docker cp lb:/etc/nginx/nginx.conf .
 ```

-### Edit the nginx.conf on your machine and make sure it looks as shown below
+### Edit the nginx.conf on your RPS Lab machine and make sure it looks as shown below
 ```
 user  nginx;
 worker_processes  1;